 Can the amount of my child or spousal support obligation vary over time?

 The amount of child support you pay is directly tied to your income and the children’s residence.

-Spousal support can also vary with changes in each spouse’s income, but will often remain constant for a period of time subject to a Court review or a termination date.
-In some cases, spousal support may be indefinite, depending on the length of the marriage and the roles adopted during the marriage.
-This amount will not normally be changed without agreement of your spouse or a Court Order.
+Spousal support can also vary depending on changes to each spouse’s income, but will often remain constant for a period of time subject to a Court review or a termination date.
+In some cases, spousal support may be indefinite, depending on the length of the marriage (generally a marriage lasting more than 20 years) and the roles adopted during the marriage.
+This amount will not normally be changed without coming to an agreement with spouse or obtaining a Court Order.

 Is support tax deductible?